 Creating a beautiful outdoor space is one of the privileges of having your own home, where you can literally put down some roots.

-But if you’re starting from scratch, here’s our easy step by step guide to help you establish your own piece of paradise.
+But if you’re starting from scratch, here’s our easy step-by-step guide to help you make a new garden bed and establish your own piece of paradise.

 - Mark out the beds